Resource

 Synthetic data should not be evaluated by “it looks realistic.”
 What matters is fitness for a specific downstream use: does it improve evaluations or expose weaknesses during testing?
 Does it match the expected distributions?
 Does it allow you to chat with your generated data?

 Chat with your generated data DataFramer includes built-in evaluation and reporting workflows so teams can measure quality, compare dataset versions, and diagnose failures quickly.
+The built-in evaluations compare expected vs. observed distributions across properties, assign LLM-as-a-judge labels to each generated sample, and include a chat interface for querying the dataset directly, giving teams a quality signal without a separate review step.

 DataFramer API and UI

-A concrete example: DataFramer datasets powering HDM-2 and HDM-Bench
+DataFramer datasets powering HDM-2 and HDM-Bench

 Hugging Face HDM-2 model Hugging Face HDM-Bench dataset